-- 4.1.9 Sarah Harradine, to be appointed as Kindergarten Teacher at Ginther School effective August 31, 2021.
-Professional certificates in childhood education grades 1-6, early childhood education birth grade 2.
-Initial certificates in students with disabilities grades 1-6, students with disabilities birth grade 2 and literacy birth grade 6.
-Probationary period August 31 2021 through August 30, 2024.
+- 4.1.9 Amy Prate, to be appointed as an Elementary Teacher at Ginther School effective August 31, 2021 Professional certificates in childhood education grades 1-6, early childhood education birth - grade 2 and students with disabilities grades 1-6.
+Probationary period August 31, 2021 through August 30, 2025.
 This expiration date is tentative and conditional only.
-In order to be eligible and considered for tenure, the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary rate of \$45,979. - 4.1.10 APPOINTMENT CHANGE-KristiAnne Widrick, to be appointed as a long term substitute ELA Teacher at Oliver Middle School effective August 31, 2021 through January 31, 2022.
-Pending initial certificates in English grades 7-12 and students with disabilities grades 7-12.
-Annual salary rate of \$37,100.

--(prorated \$18,550) - 4.1.11 APPOINTMENT CHANGE Kristine Chapman, to be appointed as a long term substitute Kindergarten Teacher at Ginther School effective August 31, 2021 through June 30, 2022.
-Professional certificates in childhood education grades 1-6 and early childhood education birth-grade 2.
-Annual salary rate of \$39,900. - 4.1.12 Sara Wolcott, to be appointed as a long term substitute English Teacher at the high school effective August 31, 2021 through November 19, 2021.
-Initial certificates in English language arts grades 7-12 and English language arts extension grades 5-6.
-Annual salary rate of \$37,100. (prorated \$10,388)
+In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
+Annual salary \$43,005. - 4.1.10 APPOINTMENT CHANGE Amy Prate, to be appointed as a long term substitute Kindergarten Teacher at Ginther School effective August 31, 2021 through June 20, 2022.
+Professional certificates in early childhood (birth grade 2), childhood education (grades 1-6), and students with disabilities (grades 1-6).
+Annual salary rate of \$38,900. - 4.1.11 Julia Meyers, to be appointed as an Elementary Teacher at Ginther School effective August 31, 2021 Initial certificates in childhood education grades 1-6, early childhood education birth - grade 2 and students with disabilities grades 1-6.
+Probationary period August 31, 2021 through August 30, 2025.
+This expiration date is tentative and conditional only.
+In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
+Annual salary \$40,223.